 Collection lifecycle

-For native collection methods, the platform handles core parts of the billing lifecycle, from calculating the amount due on a policy, raising the premium, generating collections, and updating the policy balance based on the collection result.
-If you are using Collection Modules, the lifecycle of your collections is handled by the collection module code that you define.
-See Root lifecycle events for more information.
+For native collection methods, Root handles the core billing lifecycle: calculating the amount due on a policy, raising the premium, generating collections, submitting payments, and updating the policy balance from the collection result.

 Collection lifecycle summary